 Sukanya Samriddhi Yojana Guide 2026

 Sukanya Samriddhi Yojana (SSY) is a government-backed small savings scheme launched in January 2015 under the Beti Bachao Beti Padhao initiative.
 It gives parents and guardians a dedicated, high-interest, fully tax-exempt vehicle to build a corpus for a girl child's higher education and marriage.
-The scheme is straightforward, the returns are among the best available in any guaranteed instrument, and the EEE tax status — exempt at contribution, exempt on interest, exempt at maturity — makes it uniquely powerful for long-horizon goals.
+The scheme is straightforward and the returns rank among the best available in any guaranteed instrument.
+Its EEE tax status, exempt at contribution, exempt on interest, exempt at maturity, makes it especially strong for long-horizon goals.

 Step 1: Check Eligibility and Open Account